I’ve checked all the Amazon Black Friday deals and these are the best

 Ninja foodi max dual zone air fryer: Was £239.99, now £159, Amazon.co.uk

-Out of all the air fryers Lauren tried in her review, she said this one was “the most powerful”, adding that her food ended up “a lot tastier and crispier, compared with when cooking in other air fryer models”.
+Out of all the air fryers that Lauren reviewed – she has also been testing a whole host of air fryers for us – she said this one was “the most powerful”, adding that her food ended up “a lot tastier and crispier, compared with when cooking in other air fryer models”.
 The gadget has six settings – roast, air fry, bake, reheat, crisp and dehydrate – and you can set each of the two drawers to cook different things, at different temperatures, at the same time.
 Snap it up now while it has more than 30 per cent off.

 Tefal easy fry dual zone digital air fryer: Was £179.99, now £99.99, Amazon.co.uk

-This Shark corded vacuum is a steal with more than 20 per cent off.
-Earning a spot in our guide to the best corded vacuum cleaners, tester Zoe said: “This nifty corded stick vacuum made cleaning a pleasure (well, almost) due to its slim, lightweight design, plus Shark’s flexology technology, which means a flexible wand bends at the touch of a button to reach underneath low-lying beds, sofas and coffee tables with no need to lift them or bend down.”
+This Shark corded vacuum is a steal with more than 27 per cent off.
+Vacuum cleaner connoisseur Zoe tested this model and considered it strong enough to land a spot in our guide to the best corded vacuum cleaners.
+She said: “This nifty corded stick vacuum made cleaning a pleasure (well, almost) due to its slim, lightweight design, plus Shark’s flexology technology, which means a flexible wand bends at the touch of a button to reach underneath low-lying beds, sofas and coffee tables with no need to lift them or bend down.”
 Thanks to Amazon, there’s no better time to invest.

 Ninja creami ice cream and dessert maker: Was £199.99, now £149, Amazon.co.uk